ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 * Veeam is always deployed on the management cluster.
 * No migration path is available for existing Veeam 9.5u4b users.

-For more information about Veeam on bare metal server, see the following topics.
+For more information about Veeam on bare metal server, see the following topics:
 * [Veeam on bare metal server introduction](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-bms-archi-intro)
 * [Veeam on bare metal server overview](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-bms-archi-overview)